jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Screenshot of the Microsoft account subscriptions tile.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image48.png "Microsoft account tile")

-5. Select the **Contoso Sports Web App**.
+5. Select the **Contoso Sports Web App** (with the name you created previously)

     ![Under Subscriptions, under contososports, contososportsweb0 is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image49.png "Subscriptions")

-6. Click **OK**, and click **Publish** to publish the Web Application.
+6. Click **OK**, and click **Publish** to publish the Web application

 7. In the Visual Studio **Output** view, you will see a status that indicates the Web App was published successfully.

     ![Screenshot of the Visual Studio Output view, with the Publish Succeeded message circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image50.png "Visual Studio Output view")

-8. Validate the website by clicking the **Store** link on the menu.
+8. A new broswer should automatically open the new web applications.
+Validate the website by clicking the **Store** link on the menu.
 As long as products return, the connection to the database is successful.

     ![Screenshot of the Store link.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image51.png "Store link")

+    >TROUBLESHOOTING: If the web site fails to show products, go back and double check all of your connection string entries and passwords

 ### Task 2: Setup SQL Database Geo-Replication